jloures/BalloonTap/README.md

 # BalloonTap
-Simple game that I created by following the corona tutorial
+Simple game that I created by following the corona tutorial using the programming language lua